 1.Darwinist fundamentals apply.
 Make sure that your business and brand strategies are based on true insight and facts so you can be as fit and competitive as possible.

-2.Be more vigilant to threats and opportunities by making sure your corporate antennae are working properly and in so doing be proactive and timely in drawing opportunities and making investment recommendations to your Boards.
+2.Be more vigilant to threats and opportunities by making sure your corporate antennae are working properly.
+Thus you’ll be able to be more proactive and timely in drawing opportunities and making investment recommendations to your Board.

 3. Grasp lower cost marketing opportunities while they are still around.
-In so doing you will be able to invest for less and go for growth while others are still sitting on their laurels.
+In so doing you will be able to go for growth while others are still sitting on their laurels.
 Thus ensuring a speedier business turn-around.